 Highly Effective In addition to meeting the requirements for Proficient Effective Proficient is the expected level of performance.
-Approaching Effective Ineffective The principal demonstrates The principal fosters the success of all The principal is inconsistent in The principal fails to foster the professionalism beyond the school students by demonstrating behavior fostering the success of students by success of students by demonstrating division through published works, consistent with legal, ethical, and demonstrating behavior consistent behavior consistent with legal, formal presentation(s), and/or formal professional standards, engaging in with legal, ethical, and professional ethical, and professional standards, recognition(s) or award(s). continuous professional standards, engaging in continuous engaging in continuous professional development, and contributing to the professional development, and/or in development, and/or in contributing profession. contributing to the profession. to the profession.
+Approaching Effective Ineffective The principal demonstrates professionalism beyond the school division through published works, formal presentation(s), and/or formal recognition(s) or award(s).
+The principal fosters the success of all students by demonstrating behavior consistent with legal, ethical, and professional standards, engaging in continuous professional development, and contributing to the profession.
+The principal is inconsistent in fostering the success of students by demonstrating behavior consistent with legal, ethical, and professional standards, engaging in continuous professional development, and/or in contributing to the profession.
+The principal fails to foster the success of students by demonstrating behavior consistent with legal, ethical, and professional standards, engaging in continuous professional development, and/or in contributing to the profession.